-Nine months later, Geisel only used 236 of the original words and completed The Cat in the Hat, which has since captivated children and created tongue twisters for their parents.
+Nine months later, Geisel only used 236 original words and completed The Cat in the Hat, which captivated children and created tongue twisters for their parents.
 That writing is storytelling, educating, and enchanting.

 Open Season for Storytellers, Teachers, and Enchanters

 All three perspectives can use focused, targeted words to tell the story, educate, or enchant.
 I live in the south, so people talk about “open season” or a particular time of the year when hunting is legal.